An Auditable AI Agent Loop for Empirical Economics: A Case Study in Forecast Combination: Empirical illustration: real-time tuning of peLASSO

-Table~\ref{tab:summary} reports RMSE for the search sample (1999Q3--2016Q4) and the holdout (2017Q1--2025Q4).
-On the search sample, all three agent runs beat both the simple average and the peLASSO ex post benchmark: Run~1 achieves a relative RMSE of 0.858, Run~3 reaches 0.808, and Run~2 achieves 0.510.
-The two benchmark methods from the original paper also outperform the simple average, with relative RMSEs of 0.954 (best $\leq N_{\max}$-average) and 0.916 (best $(\leq N_{\max}, \leq W_{\max})$-average).
+\paragraph{Final scores.} Table~\ref{tab:summary} reports RMSE for the search sample and the holdout.
+On the search sample, all three runs beat both the simple average and the ex post peLASSO benchmark, with relative RMSEs of 0.858, 0.510, and 0.808 for Runs~1--3.

-On the holdout, Run~2 remains the strongest method, with a relative RMSE of 0.811 (0.739 excluding the COVID quarters of 2020).
-Run~1 also holds up, at 0.945 (0.861 excluding COVID).
+On the holdout, Run~2 remains strongest, with relative RMSE 0.811 (0.739 excluding the COVID quarters of 2020), and Run~1 also holds up, at 0.945 (0.861 excluding COVID).
 The two benchmark methods from the original paper generalize modestly, each at 0.974.
+Thus, even on the holdout, Runs~1 and~2 outperform every non-agent benchmark in Table~\ref{tab:summary}, including the best methods from the original paper.
 In contrast, Run~3 (1.089) performs worse than the simple average on the holdout, and peLASSO ex post shows essentially no improvement (0.995).
-The holdout therefore shows that agentic search can uncover methods that generalize, but it also reveals that some discovered improvements are sample specific.
+Agentic search can uncover methods that generalize, but also sample-specific improvements.